martinjzhang/adafdr/README.md

 ![ratio](https://raw.githubusercontent.com/martinjzhang/adafdr/master/images/explore_ratio_feature_1.png )

 Here, the left is a scatter plot of each hypothesis with p-values (y-axis) against the covariate (x-axis).
-The right are the estimated null hypothesis distribution (blue) and the estimated alternative hypothesis distribution (orange) with respect to the covariate.
+The right shows the estimated null hypothesis distribution (blue) and the estimated alternative hypothesis distribution (orange) with respect to the covariate.
 Here we can conclude that a hypothesis is more likely to be significant if the covariate (gene expression) value is larger.